Come allenarsi nella Pole Dance in modo sicuro ed efficace

 • joint pain (warning sign)

-Why is it important to distinguish between muscle pain and joint pain?
+Pbecause it is essential to distinguish between muscle pain and joint pain

-Knowing how your body works isn't just about "performing better," but also about protecting yourself from injury .
-In pole dancing, where the body is often suspended in weight, knowing how to recognize the type of pain you feel is essential.
+Understanding how the body works is not only useful for “performing the moves better,” but above all for protecting yourself from injuries.
+In pole dance, where the body is often loaded while suspended, knowing how to recognize the type of pain you are experiencing is essential.

 Not all pain is the same.

-Normal muscle soreness: when it's part of training
+Normal muscle pain: when it is part of training

 How to recognize it